 When you have enough then pop them into a blender with some water to make a 'smoothie' for the garden.
 Your plants will thank you, and you will be removing that little bit extra from the garbage to reduce food waste.

 Sit down on a Sunday night, or whenever works for you, and write a concise shopping list of what you will be eating for the week ahead and what shopping you will need to do.
 If you have a head of lettuce wilting away in the fridge then incorporate that into a meal for Monday night.
 Some chicken that's coming up on its used by date: Tuesday's dinner.

 Don't do another shop until you have made every meal on that list.

 When we stick stuff in the freezer or fridge, especially leftovers, it can be carelessly tossed in or placed at the back of the fridge where we forget all about it until it is too late.

 However, if you’re careful to store food in the correct manner, it ensures it lasts longer, tastes better, and doesn’t go bad.
-Look for containers that are air-tight, I prefer glass with a silicone seal on the lid to ensure that it seals properly.
+Look for containers that are air-tight, I prefer a glass with a silicone seal on the lid to ensure that it seals properly.

 Keep things that need to be eaten sooner rather than later at the front of the fridge and make sure anything placed in the freezer has a label on it telling you what it is and when it should be used.

 When you come home from the store take an extra 5 minutes to prep and store your food smart.
-If it needs to go into the fridge then put it in there straight away, don’t let it wilt away on the bench overnight and then put it away in sub-optimal condition.
+If it needs to go into the fridge then put it in there straight away, don't let it wilt away on the bench overnight, and then put it away in sub-optimal condition.

 Have a Leftovers Night